ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 Disabling the `cycle detector`:

-1. Disables sending of `block`/`unblock` messages from normal actors to the `cycle detector`.
+1. Disables running the `cycle detector` because it is never sent any messages.
-2. Disables running the `cycle detector` because it is never sent any messages.
+2. Disables sending of `block`/`unblock` messages from normal actors to the `cycle detector` because the `cycle detector` never queries actors to ask if they are blocked.

 ### Maybe you have too many threads {#ponythreads}

 Let's talk about the Pony scheduler for a moment.
 When you start up a Pony program, it will create one scheduler thread per available CPU.
 At least, that is what it does by default.
-Each of those scheduler threads will remain locked to a particular CPU.
-The scheduler threads can be suspended if there isn't enough work to do.
+These scheduler threads will not be locked to particular CPUs by default.
+The default of having different scheduler threads unlocked is not ideal for performance.
+We can tell Pony to instead lock scheduler threads to particular CPUs by passing the `--ponypin` argument.
+Additionally, the scheduler threads can be suspended if there isn't enough work to do.
 Without going into a ton of detail, this is usually the right thing to do for performance and efficiency.

 Pony schedulers use a work-stealing algorithm that allows idle schedulers to take work from other schedulers.
 In a loaded system, the work stealing algorithm can keep all the CPUs busy.
 When CPUs are underutilized, unused scheduler threads are suspended until there is enough work for them.
 In most cases, scheduler thread suspend/resume will have minimal negative impact on performance but significant positive impact on resource efficiency.